 - Cover your soap with a blanket or towel and let stand for 24 hours.

-- Turn soap out of mold.
+- Turn soap out of mould.
 Wait another day, then cut into bars as desired.

 - Dry bars for a few weeks (the longer the better), turning occasionally to ensure they are drying uniformly.
 You want the soap to harden sufficiently for grating if using for other recipes.